Music

 Admissions Assessment

-All applicants for Music at Trinity Hall are required to take a written assessment if shortlisted for interview.
+If shortlisted for interview, you will be asked to take an admissions assessment.
+The assessment will be on Thursday 21 November, invigilated by us over Zoom, and you can take it either at school or at home.
 The assessment is one hour in duration and includes written exercises in music such as harmonisation of a chorale melody, recognition of musical forms and/or styles and some chord analysis.
 The College will register you automatically for this assessment.

 Interviews